All About Logging Equipment Operators

 Troubleshooting: Determining causes of operating errors and deciding what to do about it.

 - Yarder Operator

 There were about 39,100 jobs for Logging Equipment Operator in 2016 (in the United States).
 There is little to no growth in job opportunities for Logging Equipment Operator.
-There will be an estimated 4,200 positions for Logging Equipment Operator per year.
+The BLS estimates 4,200 yearly job openings in this field.

 The states with the most job growth for Logging Equipment Operator are Oregon, Tennessee, and Kentucky.
 Watch out if you plan on working in Alaska, Georgia, or Vermont.
 These states have the worst job growth for this type of profession.